 Group study of varying health education topics, community agencies, and educational institutions.
-Prerequisite: permission of adviser and instructor.
-Repeatable for credit under different subtitles - maximum 6 credits combined CHE/SHE.
+Repeatable for credit under different topics - maximum six credits combined CHE/SHE.
+(Cross-listed with CHE/SHE.)
 Departmental option for pass/fail or letter grade.
 Prerequisite: junior standing.
 Consent of instructor.
 Offered Occasionally.

 CHE 491 Cr.2